Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 Instructions
 ----------------

 #.
-This experience is reccomended after you have maxed out netherite armour and a raid farm to fill your inventory with totems of undying.
+This experience is reccomended after you have maxed out netherite gear and a raid farm to fill your inventory with totems of undying.

 #.
 Craft a Backrooms Portal Device using the recipe below: